fitg/liquibase_demo/README.md

 sh run_demo.sh

-You can access MySQL adminer on [your ec2-ip]:8080 to review changes as specific steps go through
+You can access MySQL adminer on [localhost]:8080 to review changes as specific steps go through

 ### Liquibase links